curiosly/Sparkle/Submission.md

 1. **Kids** want to understand Bitcoin and the Lightning Network.

-1. **Companies** are giving away bitcoins on social media to beginners.
+1. **Companies** are giving away bitcoins to beginners on social media.

 ## Product satisfying the Need